 Hjort is one of the leading Norwegian law firms within the field of renewable energy.
 A large team of energy lawyers offer a full range of legal services in all key areas of the renewable energy sector.
 The highly-skilled team of lawyers from this department offer a full range of legal services in all key areas of energy law.
 Lawyers also provide assistance with transactions and reorganisations, litigation, PPA’s and regulatory advice.
 Hjort advises a large number of energy producers, large energy consumers, power grid owners and system operators, municipalities, landowners, investors and other stakeholders.

 Hjort has a comprehensive tax practice, with lawyers who are recognised experts and experienced practitioners.
 Hjort offers assistance in connection with acquisitions, including mergers and demergers, transactions and intra-group reorganisation.
 The tax practice covers corporate taxation, taxation of individuals, the special tax regimes related to hydroelectric power plants, property tax, VAT and other indirect taxes.
 Lawyers regularly represent clients in tax appeals, as well as litigation before the courts, including the Norwegian Supreme Court.

 Oil & Gas:

 Hjort advises companies in the oil and gas sector within a very broad area of services, such as litigation, regulatory work and joint venture cooperation.
 Clients include, oil companies, oil service companies and suppliers.
-Lawyers have specialised expertise with the environmental issues that may occur in connection with the closing and removal of oil installations.
-Hjort is also involved in all larger projects related to carbon capture, utilisation and storage (CCUS) in Norway, an area in which Norway is taking a leading role in Europe.
+Hjort’s lawyers have specialised expertise with the environmental issues that may occur in connection with the closing and removal of oil installations.
+Hjort is involved in all of the large projects related to carbon capture, utilisation and storage (CCUS) in Norway, an area that is gaining momentum in Europe and which Norway is at its forefront.